A tale of a time long gone, not even to the nearest of men's remembrance, a

 away.

-the place.
-She panicked and ran here and there, looking for her, but all in
+'Tshering, Tshering,' she called out loud to her daughter.
+Silence prevailed at every corner of the place.
+She panicked and ran here and there, looking for her, but all in vain.
+Nobody in the village had the slightest clue about Tshering's whereabouts.

 No, she never did go with

-any of the girl at the village anywhere because she would not return with any
+any of the girls in the village anywhere because she would not return with any

-of the person that the mother knew at the village.
+of the people that the mother knew in the village.

 Not losing hope, the mother